PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 InvalidArgumentException: Unable to locate factory with name [default] [JohnDoe\BlogPackage\Models\Post].
 ```

-In the next section, we'll address this issue by creating a model factory for the `Post` model.
+This tells us that we need to create a model factory for the `Post` model.

 ### Creating a model factory
 Let’s create a `PostFactory` in the `database/factories` folder: